 Rescue broken screws

-From using drywall screws in hardwoods to accidentally over-torquing a cabinet screw eventually woodworkers break heads.
+From using drywall screws in hardwoods to accidentally over-torquing a cabinet screw eventually, woodworkers break heads.
 And need a tool to remove them.

 Gift Guide